Alaska Department of Fish and Game

 - Review and be familiar with the current year Fishing Regulations for Special Guiding Regulations.

-- Before operating a charter business or guiding sport anglers on the Kenai River, each guide and vessel must be licensed annually with both ADF&G and the Soldotna office of the Alaska Department of Natural Resources/Division of Parks.
-For more information call the Kenai River Center at (907) 260-4882.
+- Before operating a charter business or guiding sport anglers on the Kenai River, each guide and vessel must be registered annually with both ADF&G and the Soldotna office of the Alaska Department of Natural Resources/Division of Parks.
+For more information, call the Kenai River Center at (907) 714-2471.

-- Non-profit organizations need to get licensed as a sport fishing business if they are charging clients.
+- Non-profit organizations need to register as a sport fishing business if they are charging clients.

-- All business owners are RESPONSIBLE for making sure that logbook data gets submitted to ADF&G in the timely manner specified in the logbook.
+- All business owners are RESPONSIBLE for making sure that logbook data is submitted to ADF&G in the timely manner specified in the logbook.

-In order to guide in the state of Alaska you must have the following:
+In order to guide in Alaska, you must have the following:

 What a Guide must have in possession while guiding:

-- A copy of the current ADF&G sport fishing business license of the guide's employer;
+- A copy of the current ADF&G sport fishing business registration of the guide's employer;

 - A current Alaska sport fishing license, tags, stamps or permits that are required to engage in the sport fishery for which guide services are being provided;